-

 - ✔ Flat trajectory for easier aiming at distance

-- ✔ Devastating on small varmints
+- ✔ Devastating on small game and varmints

 - ✔ Low recoil compared to larger calibers